Boston is a regular host to the PGA Tour's Deutschebank Championship, part of the FedEx Cup Playoffs and staged at TPC Boston.

-Video: Matt Ginella and Gary Williams discuss the top golf courses in Boston
+Video: Matt Ginella and Damon Hack discuss top golf courses in Boston

 It's location, set on high elevation just 20 minutes south of downtown Boston makes for great views of the city skyline, plus the Harbor Islands to the south and east.
 In 2013, Sports Illustrated named the Tavern Restaurant among the best 19th holes in the world.
 (Green fees: $125-150)

 30 minutes from downtown, this is a 1929 Donald Ross design that was built in 1938 by Walter Irving Johnson, one of Ross’ associates.
 A lot of men spent a lot of money moving a lot of earth, which was not done at that time.
 (Green fees: $35 - $45)